FedericoJoseLucia/ProductServer/README.md

 The "appsettings.json" file contains configuration settings
 1) Replace ConnectionStrings/SqlServerConnection with your SQL Server Connection String.
 2) Replace ProductExternalServerAPI/BaseAddress with your external service api uri.
-3) Replace LogDirectory with yo
+3) Replace LogDirectory with your desired logging directory
 4) Run!

 <!-- CONTACT -->